Billings Metropolitan Transit

 Billings Metropolitan Transit (MET) is the public transit system in Billings, Montana.
 MET Transit provides fixed-route and paratransit bus service to the City of Billings Monday-Saturday.
 The MET is the primary mode of transportation for many citizens of the city.
-Met serves about 3,000 passengers a day.
-It currently employs around 200 people.
+Met serves about 2,000 passengers a day.
+It currently employs around 60 people.
 All of MET's buses are accessible by citizens who use wheelchairs and other mobility devices; the buses are wheelchair lift-equipped and accessible to all citizens that are unable to use the stairs.
 All MET buses are equipped with bike racks for its bike riding passengers.
+Google has MET routes attached to its trip planner, and 3rd party mobile applications are now available for the iPhone and other platforms.